-Seven of the 14 EuroVelo long-distance cycle routes pass through mainland France; these are Eurovelos 1, 3, 4, 5, 6, 8 and 15.
+Eight of the 14 EuroVelo long-distance cycle routes pass through mainland France; these are Eurovelos 1, 3, 4, 5, 6, 8, 15 and 17.
 For a cyclist interested in staying within the borders of France, the French portions of the EuroVelo network make excellent stand-alone routes.
-All but one of the six routes pass continuously through France.
+All but one of the routes pass continuously through France.
 Only EuroVelo 5 is broken by a detour through Belgium and Luxembourg (although I chose an alternative route that straddled the Franco-Belgian border rather than heading to Brussels).

 The French EuroVelo 3: As it makes its way south, this route cuts a great cross-section across France from the industrial north-east, through Paris, along the Loire Valley before gradually nudging its way towards the same destination as the French EuroVelo 1, just south of Biarritz.
 This would certainly be a journey of great contrasts; the capital with all his noise, history, museums and galleries to the the chateaux of the Loire before heading into the deep countryside that is the rural escape of south-west France.
 A spot of wine-tasting would be an activity not to miss around Bordeaux in Aquitaine.